Dartmouth College - Tuck School of Business

 At Tuck, the world is your classroom.
 Take on a real business challenge for an international client through an OnSite Global Consulting engagement.
 Broaden your perspective on a faculty-led Global Insight Expedition to a new business environment.
 Apply classroom concepts to complex business challenges in a global First-Year Project.
 Spend an engrossing term abroad on exchange at one of Tuck’s 19 partner institutions around the world.
 Or, deepen your global exposure through a self-designed independent study or internship in a country that is new to you.

-The Career Development Office has active recruiting relationships with more than 1000 organizations, and alumni across the globe are committed to the success of the school and its students.
+The Career Services team has active recruiting relationships with more than 1000 organizations, and alumni across the globe are committed to the success of the school and you as a Tuck student!
 Innovative programs like industry treks, career-focused Boot Camps open doors and offer new opportunities for learning about yourself and the job market.
 And the results speak for themselves: employment levels and compensation rates are among the highest in the world and alumni express high satisfaction with their post-MBA industry, function, location, and organization.
-Tuck’s class of 2016 had the highest percentage of job offers accepted at commencement (86.8%) of any top business school.

-Our graduates are leaders of business, government, and civil society who aspire to become the difference in the world of business and beyond.
-They are accomplished and accessible: More than 70 percent achieve management positions in their respective fields, and yet they remain willing to serve as important allies to students during their time at Tuck and throughout their career.
-Alumni loyalty of course extends to Tuck itself, with greater than 70 percent of Tuck graduates giving back to the school each year, a figure nearly triple the average rate of our peers.
+Our graduates are leaders of business, government, and civil society.
+They are accomplished and accessible.
+More than 70 percent of Tuck graduates give back to the school each year, a figure nearly triple the average rate of our peers.
 They give back in other ways too—in the admissions and recruiting process, and as visiting executives and guests in the MBA classroom.

 Every element in the academic experience at Tuck—from team-based project work and experiential and global learning opportunities to case-based courses and more—is designed to push students further than they thought possible.
 Our integrated first-year core curriculum is required of all students and provides critical coverage of key functional areas and disciplines.
 Second-year electives like Deconstructing Apple and Time in the Consumer Mind offer the opportunity to tailor the classroom experience to your needs and interests, without having to declare a specific specialization.
 Students follow paths toward careers in marketing, health care, technology, consulting, financial services, social enterprise, and entrepreneurship, among many others.
 Tuck faculty are committed equally to student learning and advancing new knowledge.